peterKRU/slow-lang-compiler/README.md

 ### Compiler Architecture

+> **Warning**
+> This section of the document is currently under construction and may contain placeholders and/or incomplete information.

 [placeholder segment]

 The class diagrams for this project are designed to represent the main components and their relationships.
 The diagrams illustrate the classes, interfaces, and their attributes and methods.